DreamAndDead/CSAPP-3e-Solutions/site/content/chapter3/_index.md

 +++
-title = "Chapter 3"
-date = 2021-02-26T09:15:46+08:00
+title = "Machine-Level Representation of Programs" date = 2021-02-26T09:15:46+08:00
 weight = 3
 chapter = true
 pre = "<b>3. </b>"
 +++

+# Chapter 3

-# Machine-Level Representation of Programs
+### Machine-Level Representation of Programs

-> **Quote**
 > To understand a program, you must become both the machine and the program.
 >
 > by Alan Perlis

-3.1 - 3.57 visit book

-3.58 - 3.75 visit here

-## test

-code directory: `./code`

-test way:

-- assert means assert function from `<assert.h>`
-- output means to watch code output to judge if it works right

 |solution|code file|test way|
 |:------:|:-------:|:------:|